torrust/torrust-website-v1/src/routes/(blog-article)/the-enigmatic-torrent-source-field/+page.md

 BitTorrent clients usually do not allow you to add the same content twice, so cross-seeding is a way to get around this limitation.
 If you want to add a new tracker to a torrent file that you are already seeding, the client usually adds the new tracker to the tracker list in the previous torrent file.
 This could be a reason to ban you from some private trackers.

 Some private trackers change the list of trackers in the torrent files to prevent cross-seeding.
-The remove other trackers URLs and they also use the source file to generate a different info-hash.
-This is a way to force you to download the torrent file from their website and and track you to know if you are seeding the torrent file from another tracker.
+They remove other trackers URLs and they also use the source file to generate a different info-hash.
+This is a way to force you to download the torrent file from their website and track you to know if you are seeding the torrent file from another tracker.

 ## What are the reliable sources for BitTorrent documentation?